 Peru is known by tourists mainly because of the ancient Incan city of Machu Picchu, high in the Andes mountains.
 However, this diverse South American country is also home to a section of Amazon rain forest and the region around Machu Picchu, including the Sacred Valley, Inca Trail and colonial city of Cusco, is rich in archaeological sites.

 On Peru’s Pacific coast you find Lima, the country’s capital, with a preserved colonial center and important collections of pre-Columbian art.

 Peru is a country that has a diversity and wealth not common in the world.
 Most Peruvians are great nationalists and love their country with pride.
 The country’s gastronomy, its colonial architecture, and its natural resources (a paradise for ecological tourism) make Peru well worth visiting.

 If you are thinking about traveling to Peru I recommend checking STA Travel and Intrepid Travel who both offer a wide range of tours in Peru to make the most of your trip.
 With STA Travel also check if you qualify for any of their discount cards!

 Safe Travels!
 Come back and tell us how your Sacred Valley adventures were!

 And if you love ancient cities then you probably also want to check out the Lost City in Colombia!

 Like this article about 5 must-visit Sacred Valley Inca ruins?
 Pin it!

 This blog about Inca ruins to visit contains affiliate links.
-When you make a purchase using these links we receive a small fee at no extra cost to you.
-Thanks!
+We may receive a commission for purchases made through these links, at no additional cost to you.